Planck 2015 results. XVII. Constraints on primordial non-Gaussianity

 \subsection{Tests on simulations}

 We consider two realistic data simulations, one of which is Gaussian, while the other includes local NG.
-We start with a foreground-free realization, add foregrounds according to the Planck Sky Model, and finally process through the $4$ component separation pipelines.
+We start with a foreground-free realization, add foregrounds according to the Planck Sky Model, and finally process through the four component separation pipelines.
 By estimating $\fnl$ in the input foreground-free simulation, for each method, and comparing to $\fnl$ recovered from the cleaned maps (or with the input local $\fnl$, for the NG case), we can assess both the impact of foregrounds on our measurement before subtraction and which method gives the highest accuracy.
 The necessity to clean is very apparent in the middle set of columns in Table~\ref{tab:FFP8test}, where no cleaning has been performed.

-$\SMICA$ and $\SEVEM$ give the best results, both in the G and NG test.
-In the G test, reported in Table \ref{tab:FFP8test}, $\SMICA$ results show an agreement between the input and the cleaned map at the level $\sigma_{\fnl}/2$ for all shapes, for all of \textit{TTT}, \textit{EEE}, and \textit{T+E}. $\SEVEM$ displays a similar level of accuracy, except for $\fnllocal$, where the difference is larger, but within a standard deviation. $\NILC$ and $\Commander$ clearly perform worse for the local shape, with $\NILC$ showing a 2$\sigma_{\fnl}$ difference, and $\Commander$ even larger than that.
+$\SMICA$ and $\SEVEM$ give the best results, both in the G and NG tests.
+In the G test, reported in Table \ref{tab:FFP8test}, $\SMICA$ results show an agreement between the input and the cleaned map at the level $\sigma_{\fnl}/2$ for all shapes, and for all of \textit{TTT}, \textit{EEE}, and \textit{T+E}. $\SEVEM$ displays a similar level of accuracy, except for $\fnllocal$, where the difference is larger, but within one standard deviation. $\NILC$ and $\Commander$ clearly perform worse for the local shape, with $\NILC$ showing a 2$\,\sigma_{\fnl}$ difference, and $\Commander$ even larger than that.
 In the NG test, reported in Table \ref{tab:FFP8testNG}, $\SEVEM$ gives the most accurate results, recovering the input with $\sigma_{\fnl}/2$ accuracy or better.
-Results for $SMICA$ are inaccurate at the 1$\sigma_{\fnl}$ level for \textit{TTT} constraint, and worse (2$\sigma_{\fnl}$ ) in \textit{EEE}.
-However, the combined \textit{T+E} measurement is again very good ($\sigma_{\fnl}/2$). $\NILC$ is also performing very well in \textit{TTT} and \textit{T+E}, while the \textit{EEE} result is more than 2$\sigma_{\fnl}$ off.
+Results for $\SMICA$ are accurate at the 1$\,\sigma_{\fnl}$ level for the \textit{TTT} constraint, and worse (about 2$\,\sigma_{\fnl}$ ) in \textit{EEE}.
+However, the combined \textit{T+E} measurement is again very good ($\sigma_{\fnl}/2$). $\NILC$ is also performing very well in \textit{TTT} and \textit{T+E}, while the \textit{EEE} result is more than 2$\,\sigma_{\fnl}$ off.